k3idii/bytewirez/README.md

  ```

- Aaand the (ugly) html viewer (seriously, if anyone can make this stuff looks better ... )
+ ~Aaand the (ugly) html viewer (seriously, if anyone can make this stuff looks better ... )~
+ Thanks to [https://github.com/lukaszblacha], the viewer is a bit lett ugly

  ![image](https://user-images.githubusercontent.com/7603260/183519032-d46a3533-4750-4a33-b635-1a21f2e4cb19.png)